-I think I said something like, “My (insert luxury Italian brand here) heels are in that suitcase…and I need them!!!!”
-I reacted as if my life had been upended on a massive scale.
+A few years ago an airline lost my luggage and being the zen master that I am, you can guess how I reacted.
+I freaked out!
+I think I said something like, “My (insert luxury brand here) heels are in that suitcase…and I need them!!!!”
+Yeah, I “NEEDED” them and reacted as if my life had been upended on a massive scale.

 It was only months later — when sharing the story — that I realized that contrary to my socialist-leaning values, I was a bit bougie, definitely a clotheshorse and still working on my Zen.

 Overreaction aside, a funny thing happened the next 2 days while I waited for my luggage.
 I was able to get dressed and out the door in 30 minutes!
 My hotel room cleaner and by the time my luggage was delivered, I had begun to feel less encumbered.
 I was really enjoying my vacation and didn’t have a problem wearing the same pair of jeans three days in a row.